-- Promotion of careers in the building and construction industry to 2,119 school students throughout the state through funding provided to Master Builders Tasmania for the Building and Construction Pathways Project. - Continuation of the Board's Memorandum of Understanding with the Department of State Growth. - Implementation of a memorandum of understanding with the Oatlands Heritage Education and Skills Centre. - Implementation of a memorandum of understanding with St John to simplify provision of First Aid courses to the industry - Convening of an Industry Forum in accordance with Section 8A of the Building and Construction Industry Training Fund Act. - Association with the Australian Forum of Construction Industry Training Funds (AFCITF).
+- Promotion of careers in the building and construction industry to 2,060 school students throughout the state through funding provided to Master Builders Tasmania for the Building and Construction Pathways Project. - Working with the Department of Education regarding the promotion of construction careers in schools. - Working with Skills Tasmania and other partners on the City Deal - Building Launceston's Apprenticeship Pipeline Project. - Continuation of the Board's Memorandum of Understanding with the Department of State Growth. - Implementation of a memorandum of understanding with the Oatlands Heritage Education and Skills Centre. - Implementation of a memorandum of understanding with St John to simplify provision of First Aid courses to the industry - Convening of an Industry Forum in accordance with Section 8A of the Building and Construction Industry Training Fund Act. - Association with the Australian Forum of Construction Industry Training Funds (AFCITF).